phalcon/documentation/docs/application-micro.md

 );
 ```

-We can also enforce certain rules for each parameter by using regular expressions.
+You can enforce rules for parameters using regular expressions.
 The regular expression is set after the name of the parameter, separating it with `:`.

 ```php
 <?php